gitter-badger/VisualisingGenomicsData/VizGenomicsData.md

 SequenceTracks
 ========================================================

-When displaying genomics data it can be important to illustrate the underlying sequence for the genome be viewed.
+When displaying genomics data it can be important to illustrate the underlying sequence for the genome being viewed.

 Gviz uses **SequenceTrack** objects to handle displaying sequencing information.

 First we need to get some  sequence information for our genome of interest to display.
-Here we will use one of the BSgenome packages specific for hg19 - **BSgenome.Hsapiens.UCSC.hg19**.
+Here we will use one of the **BSgenome** packages specific for hg19 - **BSgenome.Hsapiens.UCSC.hg19**.
 This contains the full sequence for hg19 as found in UCSC

 ```r